 2. Is recklessness the same as bravery?

-No. Bravery involves courage with awareness of danger, while recklessness ignores consequences entirely.
+No. Bravery involves courage while staying aware of danger, while recklessness ignores consequences entirely.

 3. Can someone be unintentionally reckless?

 Yes.
-People can act recklessly without realizing the full risk involved in their actions.
+People can behave recklessly without realizing the full risk involved—especially if they are overconfident or uninformed about safety.

 4. Is “reckless” always negative?

 Generally, yes.
-It typically suggests harmful or dangerous behavior, not just boldness.
+It typically suggests harmful or dangerous behavior rather than simply boldness.

 5. Can recklessness have legal consequences?

 Yes.
-Actions like reckless driving or endangerment can result in fines, legal charges, or imprisonment.
+Actions like reckless driving or reckless endangerment can lead to fines, charges, or other serious penalties depending on the situation.